 Provide parents with notice of and information regarding the English language instruction educational program as required by law.
 To the extent practicable, the notice and information should be in a language that the parent can understand.
 Parental involvement will be encouraged and parents will be regularly apprised of their child's progress.

-Missouri Course Access and Virtual School Program Model Policy[required]
+Missouri Course Access and Virtual School Program Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.